Geta/EPi.GeolocationTools/README.md

 ## What is Geta.EPi.GeolocationTools?
 This library can be used to retrieve the languagebranch which matches the given request best.
 It provides methods to retrieve a preferred languagebranch by a users' geolocation, browser language preference or both.
 The commerce library can be used to find the right market and corresponding language based on the same parameters.
+Useful to prompt the user that a different language might suit him/her better.
+Useful for setting the right market for a user or for suggesting a specific market and language.
 ## Features
 * Get languagebranch by geolocation, preferred browser languages or both
 * [Commerce] Get market by geolocation and preferred browser languages